It's been valued as currency and decried as a health hazard, but there's so much more to salt than meets the eye

 It used to be used as money

 Salt was so valuable in ancient Rome that soldiers were sometimes paid with it.
-In fact, the word “salary” comes from the Latin word sal, for salt.
-When a soldier was doing a lousy job, his paycheck might be cut, which is how we got the expression “not worth his salt.”
+In fact, the word salary comes from the Latin word sal, which means salt.
+When a soldier was doing a lousy job, his paycheck might be cut, which is how we got the commonly used idiom “not worth his salt.”

 It was a big import